 Café Brera’s mission

 Extending her vision of creating a welcoming space for the elderly, most of the staff Thrina hires are also seniors.
-To accommodate the needs of her employees, Thrina closes her bakeries at 6pm and provides flexible working hours, ensuring her employees have time for medical appointments.
+To accommodate the needs of her employees, Thrina closes her bakery at 5pm and her cafe at 6pm and provides flexible working hours, ensuring her employees have time to go for medical appointments and take care of their grandchildren.

 I am also getting on in years, and I can also relate to their struggles of ageing, like getting tired more easily.
 I wanted to create a space where they feel empowered to continue adding value to society despite retiring.